YiZhiYuanYuan-qyy/csecon206/Problem Set 1/README.md

 	- 2) How are the strategies from the reinforcement learning agents inspires you on trust building among humans?
 	This reinforcement learning article is actually very similar to the behavioral economics article above.
 Part of the results of the first article said that whether to trust others is related to previous experience; if a person is often betrayed and cheated, then he will be less likely to trust others; People who consistently work well with others are more likely to trust others than those in the former group.
 	While in the reinforcement paper, reinforcement learning agents continuously adjust their actions based on the rewarding signals they receive from their environment, and this allows them to learn and adapt to changing circumstances.
 Similarly, humans can adjust their behaviors based on feedback from their social interactions to build trust with others.
 For example, if a person receives positive feedback from their friend for being trustworthy, they are more likely to continue behaving in a trustworthy manner.
 On the other hand, if they receive negative feedback for being untrustworthy, they may adjust their behavior to become more trustworthy in the future.
-By constantly adapting our behavior based on feedback, we can improve our ability to build and maintain trust in our social relationships.
+By constantly adapting our behavior based on feedback, we can improve our ability to build and maintain trust in our social relationships (Author links open overlay panelKarel Kreijns a et al., 2003).
 The two articles look different, but in fact, they are both feedback and adjustment made by human beings after receiving external information.
 This means that when building a trusting relationship, try not to betray the other person and give positive feedback when the other person trusts you.
 Similarly, if the other person betrays you first, there is a strategy to be worked out.
 This is very similar to the assumption made in the first article that interpersonal trust will change over time, so this article establishes a dynamic model.